f4pga/ideas/gsoc-2022-ideas.md

 [FPGA-tool-perf](https://github.com/chipsalliance/fpga-tool-perf) is a tool to run and profile different FPGA designs, supporting many toolchains, both open and closed source.
 Its main focus is to gather information about different interesting metrics, such as run-time, frequency, area-utilization and more.
+One of the great advantages of using such a tool is being able to verify and monitor the performance over time of all the different desings and toolchains, understand the overall status of the EDA ecosystem and identify what can be improved and optimized to achieve better results.
 While the core of the tool has most of the functionalities supported, and performance data is correctly generated by CI, a proper visualization tool of said data is still lagging behind.
 At the moment, the data is visualized on this [page](https://chipsalliance.github.io/fpga-tool-perf/) which is generated by the CI, but it requires some changes (both backend and visualization) to improve the performance of the code and improve the presentation layer of the collected results.